sdees82/portfolio2020/src/experience/baron.md

 dateTo: "2020-03-27"
 ---
 - Developed E-commerce websites using the Shopify platform which has generated millions of dollars in revenue.
-- Contrary to popular belief, Lorem Ipsum is not simply random text
+- Created and maintained websites for a number of large sports franchises such as the Toronto Raptors, Pittsburg Penguins, LA Sparks, Toronto FC and more.
-- Responsible for creating a Shopify application which streamlined the creation of Shopify collections for individual clients using React, Redux,Nodejs, ExpresssJs and the Shopify API.
+- Responsible for creating a Shopify application which streamlined the creation of Shopify collections for individual clients using React, Redux, Node.js, Expresss.js and the Shopify API.
 - Developed and maintained the company's main website using Wordpress.
-- The standard chunk of Lorem Ipsum used since the 1500s is reproduced below for those interested Skills
+- Performed Server migration and maintenance.